virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 ### onBeforeAttachExtIp

-The event can handle action before attaching External IP address.
+The event is executed before attaching the external IP address.
 The *onBeforeAttachExtIp* event is triggered each time before the external IP address attachment.

 **Event Placeholders:**